ArnaudHalvick/e-commerce-mern-stack-improved/backend/docs/POSTMAN_GUIDE.md

-# Postman Collection Guide
+# E-Commerce MERN Stack API - Postman Guide

-This guide explains how to use the Postman collection file to test the API endpoints of the e-commerce backend.
+This guide explains how to use the Postman collection to test the API endpoints of the E-Commerce MERN Stack backend.

 ## Getting Started